Mr-Ndi/FinTrack/README.md

 ## Project Structure
 This repository contains both backend and frontend code organized into separate directories:

-- **/backend**: Contains the server-side code, including APIs and database management.
+- **/backend**: Contains the server-side code, including APIs and database management. **Prisma ORM** is used for seamless database interaction.
 - **/fancy-fintracker**: Contains the client-side code, including user interfaces and interactions.

 ## Features